benhall-7/melon-rs/README.md

 ## todo

-- Input recording and playback (not janky)
+- Video/audio encoding
-- Touch screen support
+- Sticky keys (eliminate missed inputs)
 - Scripting environment
 - Code hooking
-- Debugging support (is this possible?)
+- Debugging support (is it possible?)

 ## caveats

 You might have to install the melonDS prerequisites before attempting to compile.
-I've only run this on mac.
-It's likely to work on linux too, and windows is a toss-up.
+I've run this on macOS and linux.
+Windows probably works too.